Make Your First API Call

-When the modal window pops up we’re going to want to enter the URI of the call we are going to be making.
+When the edit screen appears we’re going to want to enter the URI of the call we are going to be making.
 We’re using the HTTPbin server as our test which gives us a bunch of fun features to play with, but for the first one we’re going to ask for the IP address of the agent that will make the API call.

 Remember, these are REAL API calls from outside your firewall from real application servers in the cloud to your APIs.
 If you’re not able to reach the API call then you won’t be able to get this working with your APIs yet.
 But you shouldn’t go public without being 100% sure your APIs work flawlessly from outside the firewall.

 We’ve give the call a name so we remember it and we’ve used the reference location of the APImetrics HTTPbin servers “http://google.apimetrics.xyz” after that just add “ip” and save the call.

 You’re now ready to make an API call.

 You’re now ready to run the API call – you can select “Run” and it will be sent to our default server in Iowa, or you can click the arrow and pick any of the 70+ locations around the world we operate in.

 For this test, we’re picking AWS Tokyo.